Excess 14 Maintenance and Monitoring

 Reef Lines

 A lot of load gets put on a small section at the tack and clew.
-The movement of the sail will draw the reef lines back and forth across the clew ring, potentially causing a blow out of the line, and the boom will be swinging back and forth on your coach roof.
+The movement of the sail will draw the reef lines back and forth across the clew ring, potentially causing a blowout of the line, and the boom will be swinging back and forth on your coach roof.
 We lost our reef 1, as the secondary Dyneema sheath wasn’t actually on the clew.

 Monitor the lines at the tack and clew.
 Possibly add a 300cm secondary sheath where the sheet goes through the clew ring.